 - Ask your healthcare team if there are any treatments or medications that may help your cough. - Ask your healthcare team if physiotherapy could improve your cough.
-A physiotherapist can show you the best way to clear your airways. - Take a hot, steamy shower to loosen mucus. - Try cough drops (ex: Halls, Cepacol, etc.) and/or a warm drink with honey. - Try relaxation techniques, such as deep breathing.
+A physiotherapist can show you the best way to clear your airways. - Take a hot, steamy shower to loosen mucus. - Try cough drops (ex: Halls, Cepacol, etc.) and/or a - Try relaxation techniques, such as deep breathing.